-- With the latest update of Windows, you're able to set up one schedule that'll apply across all of your child's devices.
+- Set up one schedule: With the latest update of Windows, you're able to set up one schedule that'll apply to all of your child's devices.
 This means if you give them five hours in a day, they'll have five hours between their Xbox One and Windows 10 devices.
-Otherwise, time gets tracked separately, so 1 hour of screen time means 1 hour per device.
+Otherwise, time gets tracked separately, so one hour of screen time means one hour per device.

-- Check to make sure your family’s devices have the latest Windows updates by selecting the Start button, then selecting Settings > Update & Security > Windows Update > Check for updates and installing any available updates.
-If you're on your child's device now, check if it needs an update.
+- Update Windows: Select Start > Settings > Update & Security > Windows Update > Check for updates and install any available updates.
+Check your child's device for an update

-Make sure your child is signed in with their Microsoft account on their device.
+- Sign in: Make sure your child is signed in with their Microsoft account on their device.
 If they are, you can check to make sure their account is syncing up right.
-Select the Start button, then select Settings > Accounts and follow the prompts to verify their account.
+Select Start > Settings > Accounts and follow the prompts to verify their account.

-- On your Xbox, press the Xbox button, then select System > Settings > System > Signed-out content restrictions.
-Then create a guest key and turn off Let people download & make new accounts.
+- Keep it in the family group: Accounts outside of your family group aren’t subject to screen time limits that you set.
+To prevent kids from creating new accounts, on your Xbox press the Xbox button, then select System > Settings > System > Signed-out content restrictions.
+Create a guest key and turn off Let people download & make new accounts.
 From then on, you'll need a guest key to add new accounts.